williaster/build-config/README.md

 ### Install

 ```
-npm install --save-dev @data-ui/build-config @beemo/core @beemo/cli
+npm install --save-dev @data-ui/build-config
 ```

+Before leveragign this build you should

 ### Using drivers

 This project is built with [🤖beemo](https://github.com/milesj/beemo), and therefore requires a `"beemo"` configuration block in your `package.json` with a list of drivers you want to enable.
 You can optionally configure drivers as shown below:

 ```
 {